ajbanjara/Wireshark/Development/sharkd.md

 If you change any preference in the Default profile (by editing the preferences file or using Wireshark Edit -> Preferences) it will not take effect in any current sharkd sessions.
 You will need to start a new session.

-Unfortunately, sharkd doesn't obey other aspects of the profile such as enabled_protos.
-For example, TRANSUM isn't enabled by default and there isn't a way to enable it for use with sharkd.
+sharkd obeys other aspects of the Default profile such as disabled_protos, enabled_protos, etc.

 ## Bugs

 During experimentation with sharkd, a few bugs were discovered that are noteworthy.

+### Exception if File Not Loaded

 Issuing commands to interrogate or modify a packet file before loading any file often results in a program exception.

+### Exception if Backslash is Not Escaped

 The Windows file path backslash (\\) separator must be escaped, and if they are not, this too results in a program exception.
 Alternatively, forward slashes can be used as shown in the load request example above.

+### TRANSUM Data Not in Tree

+With the TRANSUM protocol enabled in the Default profile, the protocol is enabled correctly and the dissect_transum function is called but the RTE data doesn't appear in the protocol tree returned by the _frame_ request, and the protocol is not listed by the _analyse_ request.

 ## Studying and Debugging sharkd